16-week instructor-led online course

 Learning Objectives: After successfully completing this program, you will be able to:

-ACE College Credit Recommendation: In the lower division baccalaureate/associate degree category, 3 semester hours in Accounting.
+ACE College Credit Recommendation: In the upper division baccalaureate degree category, 3 semester hours in Money and Banking or Economics.

 Proctored Examination Required